aoda-zhang/aoda-zhang/README.md

 ## 👋 Hi, I’m [Aoda](https://aoda.vercel.app)

-With over 8 years of experience, I’m passionate about all things JavaScript and enjoy turning my ideas into digital products that improve people’s lives.
+A full-stack software engineer with more than 8 years of professional experience, I’m passionate about all things JavaScript and enjoy turning my ideas into digital products that improve people’s lives.
 Always learning, always exploring.

 ---